Funk Generation: Singles

 "Funk Rave" was released as the album's lead single on June 22, 2023.
 It reached number one in Colombia and Mexico, and number 47 in Brazil.
 The music video for the song was directed by João Wainer and Ricardo Souza and filmed in Rio de Janeiro.
 It features Anitta in a favela, where residents carry out activities such as playing football, dancing, and sunbathing.
 The song won Best Latin at the 2023 MTV Video Music Awards.

 "Mil Veces" was released as the album's second single on October 19, 2023.
 It reached number 21 in Portugal and number 22 in Brazil.
 The music video for the song was directed by Jackson Tisi and filmed in Canada.
 It features Anitta and Damiano David, the vocalist of the Italian band Måneskin, playing a couple in a "tumultuous relationship".
 A remix in Portuguese with Brazilian singer Melody was released on January 4, 2024.
 The song won Best Latin at the 2024 MTV Video Music Awards.

 "Joga Pra Lua" with Brazilian DJs and Pedro Sampaio was released as the album's third single on December 14, 2023.
 It reached number 17 in Brazil and number 48 in Portugal.
 The song was accompanied by a visualizer, which features the three artists on a beach at night.

 "Double Team" with Puerto Rican singer Brray and Spanish singer Bad Gyal was released as the album's fourth single on March 21, 2024.
 The music video for the song was directed by Sam Hayes.
 It features the three artists and a group of people at an outdoor party.

 Critical reception

 Billboard's Luisa Calle mentioned that "no one does funk like Anitta.
-Singing in Spanish, Portuguese and English, the trilingual superstar doubles down on her efforts to globalize Brazilian funk with Funk Generation."
+Singing in Spanish, Portuguese, and English, the trilingual superstar doubles down on her efforts to globalize Brazilian funk with Funk Generation."
 The Faders Sandra Song wrote that "it's this measured use of Miami bass loops, samba-like percussion, and the occasional guest rapper that keeps Funk Generation from feeling less like candy-coated carioca, and more like the Latin Grammy-nominated superstar's genuine desire to finally return home."

+In 2026, Gabriel Silva of DiscoAvaliadoBR praised the album's cohesion and mix of funk subgenres.
+The critic noted that, despite initial skepticism, Anitta delivered a consistent work that modernizes funk carioca and distances itself from prior stereotypes.